tanmud/CS180Project/README.md

 <u><h2>Classes</u></h2>
 <h3>Item Class</h3>
-	This class represents an item in our ecommerce store.
+	This class represents an item (for sale or for purchase) in our ecommerce store.
 It implements ItemsInterface and overrides its methods.
 Items contains 4 main fields: name, description, quantity, and user, storing respectively an item’s name, description,